Persian name

-A Persian name, or an Iranian name, consists of a given name (Persian: نام Nâm), sometimes more than one, and a surname (نام خانوادگی).
+Persian names consist of a given name (نام, nâm) and a surname or family name (نام خانوادگی, nâm-e khânevâdegi).
+Given names may be simple or compound and are derived from a variety of sources, including ancient Iranian languages, Persian literature, Islamic tradition, and foreign languages.
+Hereditary surnames became legally standardized in Iran after 1925 under the Pahlavi dynasty.

 Given names

 Many Persian names are attested in the Old Persian language and originate in the Achaemenid period, such as Dariosh, Koroush, Setareh, and Apameh.
 Since the Muslim conquest of Persia, some names in Iran have been derived from Arabic, although the majority are Persian in origin.
-Persian Christians have Arabic names indistinguishable from their Muslim neighbors, with the exception of some explicitly Islamic names such as Muhammad, which are not usually borne by Christians.
+Persian Christians have Arabic names indistinguishable from those of their Muslim neighbours, except for some explicitly Islamic names such as Mohammad, which are not usually borne by Christians.
 They can also use Arabic derivations of Christian names (such as saints' names), or Greek, Neo-Aramaic, or Armenian names, as most Christian Iranians are Iranian Armenians, although there are also Iranian Assyrians and Iranian Georgians.
-Iranian Zoroastrians have names of Avestan or Old Persian origin, such as Atossa, Esfandyar and Goshtasp.
+Iranian Zoroastrians, meanwhile, often use names of Avestan or Old Persian origin.

 Many Persian names originate from the Persian literature book, the Shahnameh or "Epic of Kings".
-It was composed in the 10th century by Ferdowsi and is considered by many the masterpiece of Persian literature.
-Approximately 10%-15% of all Persian names are from Shahnameh.
-A few examples are Abtin, Amad, Ardeshir, Arjang, Babak, Barzin, Bizhan, Bozorgmehr, Dana (Zana), Darab, Esfandiar, Javid, Faramarz, Fariborz and Farshid.
+It was composed in the 10th century by Ferdowsi and is considered by many to be the masterpiece of Persian literature.

+Approximately 10%–15% of all Persian names are from Shahnameh.